BCLibraries/burns-exhibits/content/For-Boston---Hockey/_index.md

 # Big image on first page.
 front_image: "hockey_024_arenas_8x.jpg" # Replace with the real image
 front_caption_headline: ""
-front_caption_text: "Alumni Field, 1915.
+front_caption_text: "Alumni Field,1915.
 Location of inter-class games and team practices, now occupied by McElroy Commons, Stokes Hall, and the Campus Green"

 # Change to true if this exhibit is currently running.
 current: false